 Here are the questions about the text

-3. When does this take place?
-The conversation takes place just before Jesus is taken captive (from Mt 26:47).
-The disciples’ questions, however, point to the events and time Jesus spoke of, that the temple will be demolished – which the disciples equate in their questions with the upheaval of the current world time (gr. aion, age) and the appearance (gr. parousia) of Jesus.
+- When does this play?
+The conversation takes place shortly before Jesus is taken prisoner (from Mt 26:47).
+The disciples’ questions, however, point to the events and time of which Jesus spoke, that the temple would be demolished – which the disciples equate in their questions with the upheaval of the current world time (Greek aion, age) and the appearance (Greek parousia) of Jesus.

-7. What is Jesus saying these things for?
+- What is Jesus saying these things for?
 It is the answer to a question.
 The disciples asked about the future and Jesus speaks about what it will be like at the “end of the age” when the change to the age to come takes place.
-This contrast is mentioned more frequently in the Gospels (e.g., Mt 12:32 Mk 10:30 Lk 18:30).
+This contrast is mentioned more frequently in the Gospels (e.g. Mt 12:32, Mk 10:30, Lk 18:30).

 Tip

 For each Bible passage, make a list of these “W” questions and answer them all.
-Many doctrinal differences stem from not paying careful attention to these issues.
+Many doctrinal differences stem from not paying careful attention to these questions.

 Interpretation now uses the information gathered from the text.
 Already, in fact, a picture has been created.
 When the text is observed, one discovers the focus of the Bible passage.
 Two examples from different texts were given.
-The example from Matthew’s Gospel concerns a completely different subject than the one from Ephesians.
+The example from the Gospel of Matthew concerns a completely different topic than the one from Ephesians.
 Matthew’s is a conversation and not a letter like Paul’s.
 The speaker and the listeners are different.
 The times are different and different things are spoken of.
 These differences have become clear after observation.

 Example Ephesians

-Ephesians is about a letter from Paul to the churches (presumably it is a circular letter to various churches) to whom he explains that our riches are “in Christ.”
+Ephesians is about a letter from Paul to the churches (presumably a circular letter to various churches), in which he explains that our riches are “in Christ”.
 To this end, it provides many references.
-If we would take a closer look at the text now (one should also ask the 6 questions here), then we could bring many more details to light about it.
+If we were to take a closer look at the text now (we should also ask the 6 questions here), we could uncover many more details.
 Step by step, you then get closer to the statement.
 The first observation was that the phrase “in Him” is used frequently.
 This focuses attention on the writer’s concern.
 If we then read on, we learn much more about it.
-Interpretation is primarily about understanding what Paul’s concern was for the churches when he wrote his letter.
+Interpretation is first and foremost about understanding what Paul’s concern was for the churches when he wrote his letter.

 Example Gospel of Matthew

 The Gospel of Matthew is about a look into the future.
 The context connects with what the disciples had learned from Jesus in the last 3 years.
 It takes place before the cross.
-The context of the Gospels is about the expectation of Israel (Mt 15:24 Rom 15:8).
-There is still no trace of the congregation from all nations.
+The context of the Gospels is about the expectation of Israel (Mt 15:24, Rom 15:8).
+There is still no sign of the “congregation from all nations”.
 Even after the resurrection, nothing changes for the time being.
 Therefore, the logical question of the disciples after the resurrection and before the ascension is, “Lord, are you restoring the kingship to Israel at this time?”
 (Acts 1:6).
 All of these references come from the broader context of this Bible passage.
 Such connections present themselves when one has read and “inductively” examined more and more passages and Bible books over time.

 The interpretation: The disciples ask here how it goes on with Jesus as Messiah of Israel.
 When does He appear as King (Greek: parousia)?
 When does the change to the time of the messianic kingdom take place (end of this aion, beginning of the next aion)?
 It is about the fulfillment of the promises made to the fathers and prophets of Israel (Rom 15:8) and the fulfillment of salvation for Israel (Matt 1:21).